tianhu/bigwall/README.md

     1. Download ``openvpn-client.ovpn`` from this github repository.
     2. Edit the file.
        - Replace ``<server-address>`` with your VPS address.
-       - Follow the comments in the content, copy/paste the content of the CA certificate, client certificate and key files from your VPS.
+       - Follow the comments in the content, copy/paste the content of the CA certificate, client certificate and key content from your VPS.
     3. For Ubuntu 1804, you need to fix the DNS leak.
        - `sudo apt install openvpn-systemd-resolved`
        - Copy below block to ``openvpn-client.ovpn``